 Eventually, Marvin came to Reading, Pennsylvania to help a friend paint her home.
 He returned a second time to help another friend and decided to make Reading his home.

 He got his first apartment in Reading and welcomed a roommate, Tammy.
-This new partnership has been mutually beneficial.
-Tammy needed a place to stay when her family no longer welcomed her.
-A survivor of a severe automobile accident, Tammy has long-lasting damage and requires a tracheostomy to breathe.
+This new relationship was beneficial for both of them.
+Marvin needed help with the rent and Tammy needed a place to stay when her family no longer welcomed her.
+As a survivor of a severe automobile accident, Tammy has long-lasting damage and requires a tracheostomy to breathe.

 After four years of being good tenants, Tammy and Marvin’s landlord raised the rent.
 It was far beyond what they could afford.
 They began looking for another place to live.
 “We couldn’t find an affordable apartment,” noted Marvin.
 For a brief time, they stayed in a hotel but soon the money they had saved was gone.
 With nowhere to turn and homeless, Tammy and Marvin came to Opportunity House.